joshteng/uptime-monitor-go/packages/sdk/README.md

 # Uptime Monitor JS SDK

 This SDK is used on the client side to repeatedly ping the Uptime Monitor server.
-When the client side terminates / crashes and the server stops receiving pings, alerts will be pushed via Pushover.
+When the client side terminates / crashes and the server stops receiving pings, alerts will be pushed via Pushover and/or Discord.

-Pushover is configured on the server side.

-You will need to host the Uptime Monitor backend and point a domain to it.

 ## Usage
 ```bash